Todd-OL-Scratch/auth-lib-ruby/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct
+# Contributors Code of Conduct

-As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation,
+As contributors and maintainers of this here project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation,